 College Preparation Checklist : Produced by the federal government.
 This checklist helps to identify what students should be doing to prepare for college and ways to afford paying for school.

-College Answer : A website produced by Sallie Mae, a financial services company that provides student loans and educational savings plans.
-College Answer has many free resources focused on preparing, selecting, applying, paying, deciding, and financing for college.
+Sallie Mae : A website produced by Sallie Mae, a financial services company that provides student loans and educational savings plans.
+This page has many free resources focused on preparing, selecting, applying, paying, deciding, and financing for college.
 There is also a free scholarship search service.

-Michigan College Tour : A web-based guide to colleges, universities, and community colleges located in the state of Michigan.
-This website contains campus visit and open house information as well at many virtual campus tours.
+Campus Tours : A web-based guide to colleges, universities, and community colleges throughout the country and world.
+This website contains campus information as well at many virtual campus tours.